containerd/containerd/docs/getting-started.md

 In the end, we really did not write that much code when you use the client package.

 I hope this guide helped to get you up and running with containerd.
-Feel free to join the [slack channel](https://dockr.ly/community) if you have any questions and like all things, if you want to help contribute to containerd or this guide, submit a pull request.
+Feel free to join the `#containerd` and `#containerd-dev` slack channels on Cloud Native Computing Foundation's (CNCF) slack - `cloud-native.slack.com` if you have any questions and like all things, if you want to help contribute to containerd or this guide, submit a pull request.
+[Get Invite to CNCF slack.](https://slack.cncf.io)